git504/Learn-Home/README.md

 4. **Kanban**

 A Kanban breaking down the project, in a macro way (technical details excluded) into blocks of features and sub-features for development.
-I have started the breakdown in this kanban on Notion, it's up to you to complete the "ANALYZE" column on the same model.
+I have started the breakdown in this kanban on [notion](https://learnathome-p10.notion.site/), it's up to you to complete the "ANALYZE" column on the same model.
 You can work on Notion, Trello or GitHub.